-Considering the Golden State’s abundance of thriving artistic communities and culturally diverse neighbourhoods, the California Arts Council had plenty of possibilities for its 2017 statewide Cultural Districts designations.
-The new program, which celebrates regions with unique artistic identities, rewarded 14 communities for their commitment to culture and the arts.
+Considering the Golden State’s abundance of thriving artistic communities and culturally diverse neighborhoods, the California Arts Council had plenty of possibilities for its 2017 statewide Cultural Districts designations.
+The program, which celebrates regions with unique artistic identities, rewarded 14 communities for their commitment to culture and the arts.

-“Our goal with the pilot launch of this new program was to support a group of districts that met high but broad standards of coherence, vision, and purpose—ones that could set an example for districts that will follow as the program develops and grows,” says Donn K. Harris, California Arts Council Chair.
+“Our goal with this program was to support a group of districts that met high but broad standards of coherence, vision, and purpose—ones that could set an example for districts that will follow as the program develops and grows,” says Donn K. Harris, California Arts Council Chair.

 From north to south, here are the designated California Cultural Districts.